 File photo of former Maldives president Mohamed Nasheed.
 Photograph:( Reuters )

-The 51-year-old leader has branded a fugitive from justice when he went into exile in 2016 after seeking medical treatment abroad while serving the jail sentence.
+The 51-year-old democracy champion has branded a fugitive from justice when he went into exile in 2016 after seeking medical treatment abroad while serving the jail sentence.

 He risked arrest if he ever returned to the Maldives under President Abdulla Yameen, who jailed or exiled most of his opponents.